shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/duration-service.md

 ---
-title: Duration Service
+title: Digital Platform API - Duration Service
 description: Use the duration service to see what video content durations are registered in the system. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

-# Duration service
+# Digital Platform API - Duration service

 Use the read-only Duration Service to see what video content durations are registered in the Xandr system.
 Video content fields can be added to line item or deal line item targeting.